-Since the genetic imbalances caused by a Robertsonian translocation can be so considerable, the risk of having an affected child is lower than the actual prevalence of infertility or recurrent pregnancy loss in these couples.
-Indeed, gametes or embryos with a chromosomal imbalance caused by a Robertsonian translocation are very likely to be negatively selected before fertilization or depleted at early stages during gestation, respectively.
+Since the genetic imbalances caused by a Robertsonian translocation can be considerable, the risk of having an affected child is lower than the prevalence of infertility or recurrent pregnancy loss in these couples.
+Indeed, gametes or embryos with a chromosomal imbalance caused by a Robertsonian translocation are likely to be negatively selected before fertilization or depleted at early stages during gestation.

 However, the risk for couples with a Robertsonian translocation to have an affected child at birth has been estimated: